-The state’s Governor and U.S. Senators have consistent and extensive records of voting for LGBT+ equality and inclusion.
+The state’s Governor and U.S. Senators have consistent and extensive records of voting for LGBTQ+ equality and inclusion.

 There is no law criminalizing HIV exposure, but it can, and has, been prosecuted using the state’s reckless endangerment law.* The state has comprehensive hate crimes protections on the basis of sexual orientation and gender identity.
 State insurance plans must cover treatment for gender dysphoria.

 13% of transgender employees in New York report being harassed in the past year due to their gender identity, and 24% report mistreatment such as having someone at work share private information about their gender.
-21% of LGBT+ individuals in New York reported food insecurity, compared to 14% of their non-LGBT+ peers.
-Up to 23% of LGBT+ individuals in New York reported making less than $24,000 per year.
-LGBT+ individuals in New York report unemployment at the same rate as their non-LGBT+ peers (6%).
+21% of LGBTQ+ individuals in New York reported food insecurity, compared to 14% of their non-LGBTQ+ peers.
+Up to 23% of LGBTQ+ individuals in New York reported making less than $24,000 per year.
+LGBTQ+ individuals in New York report unemployment at the same rate as their non-LGBTQ+ peers (6%).

 Download this report to learn how and why Out Leadership created the LGBTQ+ Business Climate Index for the 50 U.S. States, with important details about our methodology, including our data standards and practices.
 NOTE: *HIV criminalization laws are discriminatory and ineffective.
 These laws fail to account for advances made in treating and controlling HIV, may deter people from getting tested and seeking treatment, and can exacerbate the stigma targeting people living with HIV and LGBTQ+ people.Our Methodology